Kansas Motorcycle Permit Test 2026

 How do I get my motorcycle learner’s permit in Kansas?

 You need to go to a driver’s license exam station and show paperwork proving your identity and Kansas residency.
-You then need to pass both knowledge and motorcycle written tests to confirm your basic operating ability.
+You then need to pass both the knowledge and motorcycle written tests to confirm your basic operating ability.
 There’s also a vision screening.
 There are also fees.

 Can I take my permit test online in Kansas?

-No. In-person testing for both the written and also skill parts is a necessity.
+No. In-person testing for both the written and skill parts is a necessity.
 But you can make an appointment to test to be fully prepared.

 How many questions are on the Kansas motorcycle test?